anoushk1234/nvim-config/README.md

+My personal config for nvim built on top of NvChad.

 **This repo is supposed to used as config by NvChad users!**

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.